jhotadhari/carousel-grid-blocks/src/readme/readme.txt

 == Description ==

-Two Gutenbergs image blocks that interact with each other and share the same state.
+Two Gutenberg image blocks that interact with each other and share the same state.

 * This Plugin is generated with [generator-pluginboilerplate version 1.2.3](https://github.com/jhotadhari/generator-pluginboilerplate)